payu-india/CMS-Chatbot/docs/Merchant Wallet/wallet-management-issuance-journey/closed-loop-wallet-management/register-you-customer-clw.md

 metadata:
   robots: index
 ---
 Registering your customers in your closed-loop wallet enables seamless payments, loyalty, and funding operations.
 Use the Register Customer API to quickly and securely provision wallet accounts for your users.
-The Register Customer API is applicable for PayU closed-loop wallet integrations.
+The **Register Customer **API is applicable for PayU closed-loop wallet integrations.
-Please ensure that you have wallet functionality enabled for your merchant account.

 ### Environment